Finding Nemo: Sequel

 A spin-off sequel (Note: Though some sources called Finding Dory a spin-off, others referred to as a sequel.) to this film was released in June 2016, titled Finding Dory.
 It focuses on Dory having a journey to reunite with her parents (Diane Keaton and Eugene Levy).

+Short films

+Two short films, an educational documentary, Exploring the Reef with Jean-Michel Cousteau (2003) and Marine Life Interviews (2016), were released as part of the home releases for Finding Nemo and Finding Dory, respectively.
+In April 2026, Pixar announced that a new short film set in the world of Finding Nemo is in development, with DeGeneres returning to reprise her role.

 Video games

 A video game based on the film was released in 2003, for Microsoft Windows, Xbox, PlayStation 2, GameCube, and Game Boy Advance.
 The goal of the game is to complete different levels under the roles of Nemo, Marlin or Dory.
 It includes cut scenes from the movie, and each clip is based on a level.
 It was also the last Pixar game developed by Traveller's Tales.
 Upon release, the game received mixed reviews.
 A Game Boy Advance sequel, titled Finding Nemo: The Continuing Adventures, was released in 2004.

 Theme park attractions

 Finding Nemo has inspired numerous attractions and properties at Disney Parks around the world, including: Turtle Talk with Crush, which opened in 2004 at Epcot, 2005 in Disney California Adventure Park, 2008 in Hong Kong Disneyland, and 2009 in Tokyo DisneySea; Finding Nemo Submarine Voyage, which opened in 2007 in Disneyland Park; The Seas with Nemo & Friends, which opened in 2007 at Epcot; Finding Nemo – The Musical, which opened in 2007 in Disney's Animal Kingdom; and Crush's Coaster, which opened in 2007 at Walt Disney Studios Park.